maya-kleinstein/Sybil-Resistant-Mixnet/ARTIFACT-EVALUATION.md

 ## Environment

 ### Accessibility (All badges)
-The following git repository tag contains the source code, build and launch instructions under the `README.md` for this artifact:
+The following git repository tags contain the source code, build and launch instructions under the `README.md` for this artifact:

 - Github Repository: https://github.com/maya-kleinstein/Sybil-Resistant-Mixnet
-- Tag: artifact
+- Tags: artifact, yodel_artifact

+Note: artifact is the relevant tag unless explicitly stated otherwise.

 ### Set up the environment (Only for Functional and Reproduced badges)